S&P/ASX 200 VIX

-The S&P/ASX200 VIX (A-VIX) is a financial market product that participants trade based on the market price of the implied volatility in the underlying Australian equity index.
+The S&P/ASX200 VIX (A-VIX), is a financial market product, which is traded based on the implied volatility in the underlying Australian equity index.

 Uses and interpretation

 The A-VIX is a market instrument pricing investor sentiment and market expectations.
 A relatively high A-VIX value implies that the market expects significant changes in the S&P/ASX 200 over the next 30 days, while a relatively low A-VIX value implies that the market expects minimal change.
 The ASX chart below illustrates this relationship.

 Similarly, when the A-VIX is at relatively high levels, investor sentiment prices in high uncertainty.

 Conversely, when the A-VIX is at relatively low levels, it implies low uncertainty.

 Instruments such as the A-VIX are often perceived to show characteristics of mean reversion by oscillating around a long-term average (or mean).
 In other words, a move away from the long-term average towards high or low extremes is usually followed by a move back towards the long-term average.

 The implication is that high levels of volatility may be followed by a return to more normal volatility levels, and low levels of volatility may be precursors to an increase in volatility.

 The A-VIX is reported as an annualized standard deviation percentage that can be converted to a shorter time period.
 For instance, an A-VIX value of 20% can be converted to a monthly figure, remembering that volatility scales at the square root of time, the formula is: